-Manufacturing Team is a supplementary tech team intended to aid the other tech teams with their metalworking and machining tasks while giving newer and less experienced members a solid foundation in manufacturing processes.
-Understanding how parts are manufactured is imperative for designing parts that are both effective and practical.
-Manufacturing Team members are often tasked with helping other members produce parts or with projects that are necessary for the team to function.
-These include things such as testing rigs, quickjacks, or the pit cart.
-The experience gained while on the Manufacturing Team is something that can’t be learned in a classroom and gives our newer members the confidence to take on difficult design projects in the future.
+The Manufacturing team aids the other tech teams with metalworking and machining of parts while giving newer and less experienced members a solid foundation in manufacturing processes.
+Understanding how components are manufactured is imperative for designing parts that are both effective and practical.
+Throughout the year, Manufacturing team members are often tasked with helping other members produce parts or with projects that are necessary for the team to function.
+These include things such as testing rigs, quickjacks, and many more.
+The experience gained while on the Manufacturing team is something that can’t be learned in a classroom and gives our newer members the confidence to take on difficult design projects in the future.